Supreme Court to decide legality of Trump travel ban

 In November, he shared on Twitter anti-Muslim videos posted by a far-right British political figure.

 “We have always known this case would ultimately be decided by the United States Supreme Court.
-This will be an important day for justice and the rule of law.
-We look forward to the court hearing the case,” said Hawaii Attorney General Douglas Chin, a Democrat.
+This will be an important day for justice and the rule of law,” said Hawaii Attorney General Douglas Chin, a Democrat.

 The American Civil Liberties Union pursued a separate legal challenge in Maryland that is now before the Virginia-based 4th U.S. Circuit Court of Appeals.